ibm-cloud-docs/containers/cs_clusters.md

 4. From the [Kubernetes clusters console](https://cloud.ibm.com/kubernetes/clusters){: external}, click **Create cluster**.
 5. Configure your cluster environment.
    1. Select the **Standard** cluster plan.
    2. From the Kubernetes drop-down list, select the version that you want to use in your cluster.
-You must choose **Kubernetes 1.17 or later**.
    3. Select **VPC** infrastructure.
    4. From the **Virtual private cloud** drop-down menu, select the VPC that you created earlier.
 6. Configure the **Location** details for your cluster.